 As per school policy, students are expected to be present every day school is in session.
 This is important for students who devote a considerable portion of time to extracurricular activities.
 On the day of an event, a student must be in school for a minimum of (4) hours in order to be eligible to participate including practices.
 If the activity occurs on a non-school day (weekends or holidays), the student must attend school the last school day prior to the activity.
-If any student reaches 12 or more unexcused absences during the 2018-2019 school year, that student is ineligible to participate in all extracurricular activities for the 2019-2020 school year.
-Additionally, a student who is absent with an unexcused absence or serving a suspension, in not eligible to participate in school district sponsored programs the afternoon or evening of that school day.
 Any exception to this rule requires validation by the Principal.
-(See Policy #2430and #2431)
+(See Policy #2430)